Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/New-MsolFederatedDomain.md

 # New-MsolFederatedDomain

 ## SYNOPSIS
-Adds a new single sign-on domain (also known as identity-federated domain) to Microsoft Online Services and establishes the relying party trust between the Active Directory Federation Services 2.0 server and Microsoft Online.
+Adds a new single sign-on domain to Microsoft Online Services and establishes the relying party trust.

 ## SYNTAX